Immigrate to Australia from China

 Immigration to Australia from China has grown at a yearly rate of 11.88%, making it one of the biggest migration routes for skilled human capital in the World.
 Over 300,000 Citizens of China now call Australia their permanent home.

-Reasons to Immigrate to Australia from China
+Why Migrate to Australia from China

 - Live and work in Australia

 - Enter and leave the Country as they so choose without the need for further visas

 - Education for Children

 The 491 visa is a Skilled Work Regional visa and has 14,000 places allocated per year.
 This is a skilled migration (points tested) visa which lasts for an initial five years and it can convert into full Permanent Residency status.
-The 491 is available to Citizens of China who must be aged under 45 and hold a skills assessment.

-How to Immigrate to Australia from China
+How to apply to immigrate to Australia from China on Skilled Migration

 - Identify an Occupation in Demand